psychemedia/winter-tales/src/gawain_notes.md

 __Everyone was seated, according to custom, in order of rank;__ Guinevere was on the platform, and alongside her, King Arthur.
 The finest tapestries hung on the wall behind them.
 And beside them, sat Gawain, Arthur's nephew.
 He has still yet to prove himself as a knight, and perhaps even as a man.
 For the adventures by which we remember him now, in the tales that are told, still to this day, are still in his future.

-__The food was served, as custom decrees, to each man as his station deserved.__ But everyone was a little relucatant to partake of it, because for now, King Arthur waited.
+__The food was served, as custom decrees, to each man as his station deserved.__ But everyone was a little reluctant to partake of it, because for now, King Arthur waited.
 And he waited because it was his custom, on that New Year's eve, not to eat until a story had been told, of some chivalrous deed, or derring do, from amongst the knights; or for a challenge to be made against one of them.

 And so Arthur waited.